Mexico

 Beginning under the first Trump administration, Mexico has continuously received third country nationals who were either turned back from U.S. ports of entry, returned to await the adjudication of U.S. immigration court proceedings (as in the case of the Remain in Mexico policy), expelled, or deported.
 There has been no written agreement and little transparency about the arrangements accepting third country nationals from the United States.
 Forcible transfers of non-Mexican migrants from the United States to Mexico have continued under the second Trump administration.

 Unlike the detailed statistics it releases on deported Mexican nationals, the Mexican government does not publish data on non-Mexicans returned from the United States, nor does it make public any policy outlining their rights.
-Between January 20 and November 15, 2025, 10,928 non-Mexicans were sent to Mexico according to the Mexican government’s response to a transparency request submitted by the Institute for Women in Migration (Instituto para las Mujeres en la Migración, IMUMI).
+Mexico received at least 11,886 non-Mexican nationals between January 20 and December 10, 2025.
 The primary groups include people from Cuba, El Salvador, Guatemala, Haiti, Honduras, Nicaragua and Venezuela.
+Non-Mexicans sent to Mexico under the Trump administration have included numerous individuals granted humanitarian protection by the United States due to the danger they would likely face in their home countries.
+Upon being sent to Mexico, many non-Mexicans have been separated from children, spouses, or other family members who remain in the United States.

-Non-Mexicans sent to Mexico under the Trump administration have included individuals granted humanitarian protection by the United States.
+Once in Mexico, Mexican officials bus the vast majority of non-Mexicans from the U.S.-Mexico border more than 2,000 miles south to Villahermosa, Tabasco or to Tapachula, Chiapas.
+What happens to individuals next depends largely on their nationality.
+Independent monitoring by IMUMI and Refugees International shows that Cubans and Venezuelans are often released on the street without immigration documentation, leaving them unable to work legally and vulnerable to exploitation and abuse.
+By contrast, Guatemalans, Hondurans, and Salvadorans are typically deported by bus to their countries of origin.
+Mexican officials have deported Guatemalans and Salvadorans to their home countries despite having been granted protection by a U.S. judge from removal there.
 For example, a gay Guatemalan man, who had been granted protection from return to Guatemala because of the risk of sexual violence, was unlawfully sent to Mexico despite testifying in U.S. immigration court that he had already been raped there.
 The Mexican authorities then deported him to Guatemala, where he went into hiding.
 A U.S. federal judge later ordered the Department of Homeland Security (DHS) to bring him back under the D.V.D. v.
 DHS litigation, which challenges the deportation of people to third countries that DHS had never raised as potential countries of removal during immigration court proceedings and who did not have notice or opportunity to raise a fear claim with respect to the third country.
-In addition, on September 22, DHS transferred Victor Omar Bonilla Alvarez, a Salvadoran man granted protection from return to El Salvador under the Convention Against Torture, to Mexico, without assurance from Mexican officials that he would not be returned to El Salvador.
-Mexican officials detained him and prepared to deport him immediately to El Salvador.

 IMUMI has documented repeated violations of Mexico’s own Migration Law, including detention beyond the 36-hour legal limit, denial of communication with lawyers or consulates, and failure to inform people of their right to apply for asylum.
 Even for those who try to apply for asylum, Mexico’s asylum system is overburdened and underfunded, with long waits and little protection in the meantime.
 Over the past two years, the Mexican government has stopped issuing documents that grant work authorization and legal status to asylum applicants, leaving many in a precarious legal and economic position.
 Cuts in U.S. financial support have worsened processing delays, leaving applicants in limbo for years.